How Your Hair and Nails Change as You Age

 Time marches on.
 Nowhere is this more evident than the changes we see in our aging skin.
 However, aging also takes its toll on hair and fingernails.
 Virtually no one is immune to graying and thinning hair.
-Similarly, aging affects fingernails as well, causing them to become weaker and brittle.
+Similarly, aging affects fingernails and toenails causing them to become weaker and brittle.

 Here Comes the Gray

 Hair color is created by the pigment melanin.
 Melanin exists in hair follicles and decreases as we age.
-Reduced levels of melanin affects color intensity.
-It also causes hair to gray when the roots cease to produce it.
+Reduced levels of melanin affect color intensity.
+It also causes hair to gray when the follicles cease to produce it.

-In rare cases, this happens as early as the teen years or early 20s.
+In rare cases, this happens as early as teen years or early 20s.
 Conversely, there are people in their 60s and 70s with little in the way of gray hair.
-For most of us, however, gray hairs begin to make their appearance in people who are in their 40s.
+For most of us gray hairs begin to make their appearance in people in their 40s.

-Conventional wisdom points to either living with the inevitable or covering up the offending gray hairs with permanent and semi-permanent dyes which are designed to”recreate” the original color of your hair.
+Conventional wisdom points to either living with the inevitable or covering up the offending gray hairs with permanent or semi-permanent dyes which are designed to recreate the original color of your hair.
 Just be advised that gray hairs are a stubborn lot.
-Over time, they become increasingly resistant to dyes and temporary hair coloring products.
+Over time they become increasingly resistant to dyes and temporary hair coloring products.

 Fragile, Dull and Thinning Hair

 This type of natural hair loss is due to genetics, changing hormones and normal aging.
 Men typically have receding hairlines and baldness on top.
 Women tend to thin on the top and crown, while the front hairline remains.
-Women first notice baldness beginning with finer and shorter hairs near the area of hair parts.
-Women rarely lose all of their hair; however, any noticeable hair loss can be a psychologically debilitating experience.
+Women first notice hair loss beginning near the area where their hair is parted.
+Women rarely lose all of their hair although any noticeable hair loss can be a psychologically debilitating experience.

 Anti-Aging Hair Care Tips